alastairlundy/Resyslib.IO/README.md

 [![NuGet](https://img.shields.io/nuget/dt/AlastairLundy.Extensions.IO.svg)](https://www.nuget.org/packages/AlastairLundy.Extensions.IO/)

 ## Features
-* Support for creating, deleting (including recursively), or finding directories
+* Support for creating, deleting (including recursively), or finding parent or recursive directories
-* Support for deleting or finding files
+* Support for determining if a path is a file path
 * Support for checking if a directory is empty
 * Support for appending files
 * Support for concatenating files